 Urgent Care – Emergency Room – Doctor’s Practice Rooms

-Urgent Care Centers are an integral part of the medical diagnoses and treatment network in your community and was set up to relieve the pressure on ER’s from patients with minor illnesses or injuries.
+Urgent Care Centers are an integral part of the medical diagnoses and family medicine treatment network in your community and were set up to relieve the pressure on ER’s from patients with minor illnesses or injuries.
 They are normally found in convenient locations such as shopping areas, have shorter waiting times, and are affordable.

 Filing a medical malpractice suit against an Urgent Care Center can be very complex and is best handled by a personal injury lawyer.
 Examples of cases filed include:

 A doctor at the Urgent Care Center may have given you a clean bill of health, when your symptoms were, in fact, early signs of something more serious, and required further investigation that was not ordered.

 If a reasonably skilled doctor would have diagnosed your condition when you visited the walk in clinic, but the doctor failed to do so, and the delay caused a worsening of your symptoms or even the development of a chronic condition, making it no longer feasible to treat due to the delay, it may be medical negligence or malpractice.